 Admittedly, Yahoo is not a perfectly secure system.
 No one on the Education Committee has ever heard of a totally secure system.
 Even Canada Post is not perfectly secure - mail can be lost or stolen.
 However, Yahoo is free and serviceable, and it has all the features we need.
 We have never had any problems with it in the over ten years we have used it for Cyber Courses.

 You do not have to set up and use a Yahoo email.
 You will be prompted to establish a Yahoo account, but you do not actually have to use it for anything else.
 You have the choice of specifying the email address at which you wish to receive communications from the group.
 You could establish a separate email account just to use with Yahoo.
 You will also be able to choose whether to receive emails from the group as they are posted or in a daily digest, or to read them online on the Yahoo site.

 You can access Yahoo Groups on an iPad, through your browser (Safari, Firefox, and Chrome).

 EAC understands that some participants prefer to purchase a kit, so that option will be offered for specific courses if the author is willing to prepare and send out kits.

 Once the course starts, the lessons will be posted into the Yahoo Files section of the group according to the schedule set by the author.

 After the course is over, the site will be left in place for a few weeks so that students can download anthing they want or need before everything is deleted.
-There is no critque or certificate available with these Cyber Courses.
+There is no critique or certificate available with the Cyber Courses.